ovejocangrejo/Deathburgh/docs/Actions & Reactions.md

 ● No reacting with two different responses to the same action.

+● A reaction must be declared just after an action is declared.
+Not after the action has been completed.

 This reflects the fast-paced nature of combat and the limited time to react.
 During a miniature's turn, it can perform any number of **actions**, as long as conditions allow.